-The proportion of people with mental health problems is estimated every seven years by the Adult Psychiatric Morbidity Survey.
-The most recent survey was in 2014, and was conducted on behalf of NHS Digital by NatCen Social Research.
+The statistics of people with mental health problems are collected and analysed every seven years by the Adult Psychiatric Morbidity Survey.
+Key findings from the most recent survey, which covered 2014, include the following:

-- 4.4% experience PTSD (post traumatic stress disorder)
+- 4% experienced PTSD (post traumatic stress disorder)

 Harms caused by poor mental health